Anema e core (1950 song)

-"Anema e core" (/nap/; Neapolitan for "Heart and soul") is a popular Neapolitan song composed by Salve D'Esposito with lyrics by Tito Manlio.
+"Anema e core" (/nap/; Neapolitan for "Soul and Heart") is a popular Neapolitan song composed by Salve D'Esposito with lyrics by Tito Manlio.
 It was first introduced in 1950, sung by the tenor Tito Schipa.

 English versions

 Three sets of English lyrics have been written to this song:

 "Until"

 The first English lyrics were written under the title "Until" by Sylvia Dee and Sidney Lippman.
 The best-known recording of this song in 1952 was recorded by Dinah Shore.
 It was also recorded by Dean Martin on November 19, 1951.